-I am senior investigator specializing in rare lung disease translational research with a focus on alpha-1-antitrypsin deficiency, gene therapy, pulmonary fibrosis and alveolar macrophage function.
+I am a senior investigator specializing in rare lung disease translational research with a focus on alpha-1-antitrypsin deficiency, gene therapy, pulmonary fibrosis and alveolar macrophage function.

-I have mentored a number faculty in bench to bedside research at the NIH Clinical Center and the University of Florida.
+I have mentored a number of faculty in bench to bedside research at the NIH Clinical Center and the University of Florida.
 I am a former K24 grantee, a mentor on 2 T32 programs and the UF MD/PhD program.
 My role on applicant’s grant is to provide molecular biology support, access to lung tissue and guidance on the transition to patient-oriented research.

 Lab Faculty and Staff

 - Inhibrx 101 LP, ” An Open-Label, Multicenter, Phase 1 Study to Assess the Safety, Pharmacokinetics, and Pharmacodynamics of Single and Multiple Ascending Intravenous Doses of Inhibrx rhAAT-Fc (INBRX-101) in Adults with Alpha-1 Antitrypsin Deficiency (AATD),” Brantly (PI) 1/1/2018-12/31/2019